 - Great for large surfaces

-- Very efficient is absorbing water
+- Very efficient at absorbing water

-- Only one to dry entire vehicle
+- Only one required to dry your entire vehicle

 - Requires water to use, not ideal for waterless eco-friendly sprays

 - Potential to scratch vehicle if used incorrectly